The Polynomial Set Associated with a Fixed Number of Matrix-Matrix Multiplications: Abstract

 \section{Abstract}

 We consider the problem of computing matrix polynomials $p(X)$, where $X$ is a large dense matrix, with as few matrix-matrix multiplications as possible.
 More precisely, let $\pistar{m}$ represent the set of polynomials computable with $m$ matrix-matrix multiplications, but with an arbitrary number of matrix additions and scaling operations.
 We characterize this set through a tabular parameterization.
 By deriving equivalence transformations of the tabular representation, we establish new methods that can be used to construct elements of $\pistar{m}$ and determine general properties of the set.
-The transformations allow us to eliminate variables and prove that the dimension is bounded by $m^2$.
-Numerical simulations suggest that this is a sharp bound.
+The transformations allow us to eliminate variables and prove that the dimension is bounded by $m^2$, which is subsequently proven to be sharp, i.e., $\dim(\pistar{m})=m^2$.
 Consequently, we have identified a parameterization that, to the best of our knowledge, is the first minimal parameterization.
 We also conduct a study using computational tools from algebraic geometry to determine the largest degree $d$ such that all polynomials of that degree belong to $\pistar{m}$, or its closure.
 In many cases, the computational setup is constructive in the sense that it can also be used to determine a specific evaluation scheme for a given polynomial.